-MCC’s $7.5 billion portfolio, approximately 70 percent of which benefits the people of Africa, is shaped by the priorities of its partner countries.
+MCC’s $11.8 billion portfolio, close to 70 percent of which benefits the people of Africa, is shaped by the priorities of its partner countries.
 With its country partners in the lead, MCC’s portfolio has focused significantly on market-based solutions to food security, with over half of MCC investments in rural development and infrastructure that link producers to market opportunities.
 MCC country partners also prioritize investments in financial sector reform, health, education, and major infrastructure such as roads, energy, and water and sanitation as vital to addressing their constraints to growth.

 Fostering the Next Generation of Emerging Markets